logfellow/logstash-logback-encoder/README.md

 is used by the worker thread spawned by this appender.
 The `BlockingWaitStrategy` minimizes CPU utilization, but results in slower latency and throughput.
-If you need faster latency and throughput (at the expense of higher CPU utilization), consider a different wait strategy offered by the disruptor, such as `SleepingWaitStrategy`.
+If you need faster latency and throughput (at the expense of higher CPU utilization), consider a different [wait strategy](https://lmax-exchange.github.io/disruptor/docs/com/lmax/disruptor/WaitStrategy.html) offered by the disruptor.

+> !!
+Whichever wait strategy you choose, be sure to test and monitor CPU utilization, latency, and throughput to ensure it meets your needs.
+> For example, in some configurations, `SleepingWaitStrategy` can consume 90% CPU utilization at rest.

 The wait strategy can be configured on the async appender using the `waitStrategyType` parameter, like this:
 ```xml